MLB – WHY PETE ROSE SHOULD NEVER BE REINSTATED

 To me, everything in Rose’s life leads up to him breaking the rules.
 He did it constantly in his personal and professional life and wants everyone to try and understand him, thinking that is enough for us to look past it all.

-I am not a vengeful person, but I don’t think this guy deserves a break.
+I am not a vengeful person, but this doesn’t feel right to me.
 He cut classes, cheated in baseball, cheated on his wives, lied under oath about all of his wrong-doings, tried to evade the IRS, went to prison for tax evasion, and even broke the rules while he was in prison.

 Rose’s MLB Record.
 Is it enough to look past his sins?